cryptopatrick/ripley/README.md

   warning_threshold: 0.7       # Alert if pass rate < 70%
 ```

-If no `config.yaml` is found, the daemon uses sensible defaults.
+> If no `config.yaml` is found, the daemon uses sensible defaults - which are???
+TODO add details.

 ## Usage